Culture-Cross International Aid and Development

 The music building at Phare Ponleu Selpak needs repairs due to foundation damage.
 Culture-Cross is now contributing 5% of total sales to Phare Ponleu Selpak to go directly towards the music building so that it continues to offer Cambodian students education to prepare them for careers in Cambodian music.

-This year we have finished construction of the Culture-Cross music pavilion so the children at the Phare school have a safe place to learn.
+in November 2020 we finished construction of the Culture-Cross music pavilion so the children at the Phare school have a safe place to learn.

 Cambodia and the Phare school have been immensely impacted by Coronavirus, and we are now dedicating our efforts to helping the school survive these difficult times.
 Our support of the Phare school is now focused on providing the children with adequate food, shelter and education.